jcayouette/doc-lama-metagen/README.md

 `doc_lama_metagen.py` is a command-line utility for automatically generating and inserting meta descriptions into AsciiDoc (`.adoc`) and DocBook (`.xml`) files.
 It uses a local Ollama instance with a large language model (LLM) to create concise, well-written descriptions based on the document's content.

-The script is designed to follow specific technical writing style guides, ensuring the output is professional, active, and consistent.
+The script is designed to follow the SUSE technical writing style guide, ensuring the output is professional, active, and consistent.
 It also generates a detailed HTML report of its operations.

 ## Features ✨

   * **Dual Format Support**: Processes both **AsciiDoc** and **DocBook XML** files.
   * **Local LLM Integration**: Leverages **Ollama** to keep content processing private and local.
   * **Intelligent Content Extraction**: Smartly extracts relevant text from documents, ignoring boilerplate, headers, and navigation elements.
-  * **Style Guide Compliant**: Uses a carefully crafted prompt to generate descriptions that start with a verb, use the active voice, and adhere to character limits (120-160 characters).
+  * **SUSE Style Guide Compliant**: Uses a carefully crafted prompt to generate descriptions that start with a verb, use the active voice, and adhere to character limits (120-160 characters).
   * **Automated Retry**: If the first generated description is too short, the script automatically re-prompts the model for a longer, more detailed version.
   * **Comprehensive HTML Reporting**: Generates an interactive HTML log with statistics, system information, and a filterable list of all actions performed.
   * **Safety First**: Includes a **`--dry-run`** mode to preview all potential changes without modifying any files.